martiansnoop/Maury/README.md

 12. Build/minification step

 ## Running a dev copy
-(on Mac/Linux.
-You're on your own for Windows)
+This is for Mac/Linux.
+I've never set this up on Windows, though it should be somewhat straightforward.

 1. Install Node and npm, if not already installed.
 Google for directions.
 2. Install Bower: `npm install -g bower` You may need to use `sudo npm install -g bower` or equivalent
 3. Clone this project
 4. Run `bower install` inside cloned project
 5. run the "copy_dependencies" script (in its current directory)
-5. Open index.html in a browser
+6. Open index.html in a browser